Encryption¶

 Why TLS 1.3?

 TLS 1.3 removes legacy cipher suites, reduces handshake round-trips, and provides forward secrecy by default.
 It is the minimum acceptable standard for modern encrypted communications.
+The relay pins TLS 1.3 only (protocols tls1.3).

 Tunnel Protocol (VLESS + XHTTP)¶